Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

-We call any manifold $\M$ that fulfills~\eqref{eq:weakly_reducible} a \emph{weak transition manifold}. \end{definition} It is easy to confirm that every reducible system is weakly reducible.
+where $\mu_\mathcal{Q}$ is the marginal invariant measure on $\Sigma_\Q(p)$, defined analogously to~\eqref{eq:def_muz}.
+We call any smooth manifold $\M$ that fulfils~\eqref{eq:weakly_reducible} a \emph{weak transition manifold}. \end{definition} It is easy to confirm that every reducible system with a smooth transition manifold is weakly reducible.

-The careful reader might have noticed that the closeness condition for the weak transition manifold~\eqref{eq:weakly_reducible} resembles the lumpability condition~\eqref{eq:lumpability}.
-Indeed, we will now show that a system which is weakly $(\varepsilon,r,\tau)$-reducible is $\varepsilon$-lumpable with respect to the transition manifold reaction coordinate $\xi$.
+The closeness condition for the weak transition manifold~\eqref{eq:weakly_reducible} is similar in nature to the lumpability condition~\eqref{eq:lumpability}, in that the original transition density functions, $p^\tau(x,\cdot)$, are close so some projected or reduced transition density function, $\mathcal{Q}\left(p^\tau(x,\cdot)\right)$ and $p_L(\xi(x),\cdot)$, respectively.
+Indeed, we will now show that a system which is weakly $(\varepsilon,r,\tau)$-reducible is $\varepsilon$-lumpable with respect to the transition manifold RC $\xi$.
+Lumpability, and equivalently decomposability, are therefore generalizations of weak reducibility.